regulatorystudies/Reg-Stats/data/major_rules/README.md

         - Republican: solid fill, color = GW red
     - Refer to the latest Reg Stats Style Guide for other style instructions.

-3. Save the Excel file as a CSV (Comma delimited) file for downloadable data on the webpage.
+3. Save the CSV (Comma delimited) file.